erikefe7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3 - script that displays content of 2 files

-4 - script that reads the last lines of /etc/passwd
+4 - script that reads the last 10 lines of /etc/passwd

+5 - script that reads the first 10 lines of /etc/passwd